 Longer content always provides that avenue to spice up your content with more keywords, add more outbound links, and get people spending more time on your website.
 And these will, in turn, increase your dwell time.

 One more reason you need to create a highly useful and resourceful content piece is that when visitors save or bookmark your content on chrome, this will increase and improve SEO rankings of your website on Google.

 Google and Bing always reckon with page loading when it comes to website ranking algorithms.

-There are so many ways to improve page load speeds; some of which include making use of a caching plug-ins, making sure the code is clean and streamlined, utilizing image sizes, reducing the number of plug-ins and reducing redirects.
+There are so many ways to improve page load speeds; some of which include making use of caching plug-ins, making sure the code is clean and streamlined, utilizing image sizes, reducing the number of plug-ins, and reducing redirects.

 3. Image Optimization

 Aside from image file format and resizing, there are some other ways to make sure your images are working for you on the SEO front.